Taritsyn/JavaScriptEngineSwitcher/src/JavaScriptEngineSwitcher.ChakraCore/readme.txt

    =============
    RELEASE NOTES
    =============
+   1. ChakraCore was updated to version 1.11.1;
-   1. No longer used the old ChakraCore API for Windows (Internet Explorer-like API);
+   2. No longer used the old ChakraCore API for Windows (Internet Explorer-like API);
-   2. Optimized a memory usage;
+   3. Optimized a memory usage;
-   3. `MaxStackSize` configuration property was removed from the version for .NET Standard 1.3.
+   4. `MaxStackSize` configuration property was removed from the version for .NET Standard 1.3.

    =============